haidaraM/terraform-jenkins-aws-fargate/docker/README.md

 # Docker images

-The folder contains the docker images used in Terraform: the Jenkins Master one and the agent one.
+The folder contains the docker images used in Terraform: the Jenkins Controller and the agent.
 Both images are based on the official images with some customization.

-## Jenkins Master
+## Jenkins Controller: Dockerfile

 In this image, we install some required plugins.
 See the [plugins](./plugins.txt) file.